 EFAX has a single base class for its objects:

 Parametrization whose type encodes the

 Each parametrization object has a shape, and so it can store any number of distributions.
-When operating on such objects, NumPy’s broadcasting rules apply.
+Operations on these objects are vectorized.
 This is unlike SciPy where each distribution is represented by a single object, and so a thousand distributions need a thousand objects, and corresponding calls to functions that operate on them.